Changes in Net Working Capital: Meaning

-A business needs to calculate this change to make sure that it has sufficient working capital, or there is no shortage of funds.
+A business needs to calculate this change to ensure that it has sufficient working capital or that there is no shortage of funds.
+It is also common method companies adopt to conduct financial analysis.
 Sometimes calculating just an increase or decrease in the working capital does not give a clear picture.

 For instance, if a company is in a growth phase, its short-term liability would increase.
 However, it is not bad for the business.
 Thus, to get a clear image of the company’s cash, we need to calculate changes in net working capital.